 Expected knowledge - basic knowledge of molecular biology (DNA, RNA, protein), molecular biology lab technologies (esp. sequencing) and (human) genetics.

 Draft schedule is below.
-You can see more details on the Program page.
+You can see the detailed draft program here.

 Day 1 - The basics

 Day 3 - Predicting consequences and variant classification